helidon-io/helidon-build-tools/helidon-cli/README.md

 ## CLI Configuration

-Configuration fort he cli is stored in `~/.helidon/config`.
+Configuration for the cli is stored in `~/.helidon/config`.